SidonTheTroll/NvChad-Colemak/.github/README.md

 2. Open the config folder of a fresh install of NvChad.
 3. Merge the folders and replace the conflicting files in the config folder.

+This is meant to be a starting config.
+Your precofigured settings might be lost.

 ## Dependencies
 1. Luarocks
 2. Ctags